Freedom Fighter Support

 History of .45-70 Government Ammunition

-The .45-70, also known as: .45-70 Government, .45-70-45 and .45 Government, is one of the greatest cartridges developed by the US Government.
-It remains a respected cartridge among hunters and shooting enthusiasts.
-Also, the .45-70 is one of only a handful of cartridges to continue to thrive after the conversion from black powder to smokeless powder.
-Designed at the historical Springfield Armory, in Massachusetts, the .45-70 was intended to be a short term replacement for the .50-70 that was adopted just over a decade before.
+The .45-70 is known by several names including .45-70 Government, .45 Government, and .45-70-45.
+The cartridge, developed by the US Government, is one of their greatest cartridges.
+Even today, the cartridge retains the respect of hunters and shooting enthusiasts.
+The .45-70 is one of the very few cartridges that continued to thrive after being converted from using black powder to smokeless powder.
+The .45-70 was developed at the historic Springfield Armory in Massachusetts to replace on a short term basis the .50-70 which had been adopted just over a decade before.

-Adopted in 1873 for use in the 1873 Springfield rifle, a trapdoor action rifle, the .45-70 underwent several improvements.
-By 1880 the cartridge had an effective range out to 300 yards on point targets and was capable of area effect fire at 600 yards.
-The cartridge served in the military until it was phased out shortly after the Spanish-American War.
+In 1873, the .45-70 was adopted for use in the 1873 Springfield trapdoor action rifle, after which it was improved in several important ways.
+Seven years after being introduced, the cartridge was effective against point targets out to a range of 300 yards, and had the capability of area effect fire out to 600 yards.
+The cartridge was used in military service until being phased out soon after the Spanish-American War.

 Discuss 45-70 ammunition by adding your comment to the 0 comments below or by asking a new question